vinayyadav36/Vinayyadav36/README.md

 - CRM & SEO in Digital Marketing <br>
 - People-Centric Design in HR & SHRM <br>

-Trying to be Consistent with gaining further knowledge in Fields like Finance , AI ML and Marketing
+Trying to be Consistent with gaining further knowledge in Fields  Finance , AI ML and Marketing
 ---

 <h2><strong>🛠️ Projects That Represent My Journey</strong></h2>